inhumatesystems/unity-rti/README.md

 # Inhumate RTI Integration Package for Unity

+Package for integrating your Unity-based simulator or application with the RTI (Runtime Infrastructure) of [Inhumate Suite](https://inhumatesystems.com/products/suite/).

+Read more in the [documentation](https://docs.inhumatesystems.com/integrations/unity/).

 ## Dependencies

 This package uses the brilliant NaughtyAttributes package.
 Add this line to your `manifest.json` dependencies: